jcmcnch/MGPrimerEval/README.md

 ### Motivating Scientific Questions

 This pipeline is designed to address several related questions at different levels of detail:
-1. What fraction of environmental SSU rRNA fragments match oligonucleotide primer sequences (including degenerate bases) in a given environment at 0, 1, and 2-mismatch thresholds? *i.e., how well do primers theoretically perform for a given environment / dataset?*
+1. What fraction of environmental SSU rRNA fragments match oligonucleotide primer sequences\* in a given environment at 0, 1, and 2-mismatch thresholds? *i.e., how well do primers theoretically perform for a given environment / dataset?*
 2. What taxa are perfectly matched by my primers?
 What taxa are not, and therefore likely to be inaccurately quantified using PCR amplicon barcoding methods? *i.e. what are the taxonomic blindspots of a given oligo / primer set?*
 3. How can I improve a given oligonucleotide primer to improve its performance on a given dataset/environment? *i.e. can I create an ``optimal" primer set for my environment?*
+\*Note: the pipeline *does* handle degenerate primers as a query, and returns a perfect match if one of the variants specified in your degenerate sequence matches the target.

 ### Input Requirements:

 The only thing you need are raw, *unassembled* paired-end meta'omics data such as metagenomes or metatranscriptomes.
 They should be compressed in gzip format (suffix=gz).
 Merged read pairs or single-end reads are not currently supported.
-It is important that data have not been filtered or assembled, since the goal of this pipeline is to recover the underlying environmental pattern (which assumes that your metagenome/-transcriptome is an accurate representation of the environment in question).
+It is important that data have not been filtered or assembled, since the goal of this pipeline is to recover the underlying environmental patterns with respect to primer matches/mismatches (which assumes that your metagenome/-transcriptome is an accurate representation of the environment in question).

 ### Overview of Pipeline Steps: